cyberchitta/llm-context.py/README.md

 This process allows the LLM to access the full content of the requested files for a more comprehensive analysis, without modifying the original context.

 For more detailed usage instructions, please refer to our [Usage Guide](docs/usage.md).

-## Current Usage Patterns

-1. **LLM Integration**: LLM Context has been primarily used to provide Project Knowledge in Claude and GPT Knowledge in OpenAI.
-It can also be used with vanilla chat interfaces, though this use case has been less explored.

-2. **Project Types**: The tool has been successfully used with both code repositories and collections of text/markdown documents, making it versatile for various types of projects.

-3. **Project Size**: LLM Context has been mainly used for projects where all files can be comfortably loaded into the LLM's context.
-Its usage for larger projects, where not all files would fit within the LLM's context window, has been limited and the workflow for such cases is less optimized.

-We welcome feedback on how to improve the workflow for larger projects and other use cases.

 ## Experimental: Handling Larger Repositories